riyazgithub/fraggle-rock/CONTRIBUTING.md

 - [ ] Did I follow the correct naming convention for my branch?
 - [ ] Is my branch focused on a single main change?
  - [ ] Do all of my changes directly relate to this change?
-- [ ] Did I rebase the upstream master branch after I finished all my work?
+- [ ] Did I pull the upstream master branch after I finished all my work?
 - [ ] Did I write a clear pull request message detailing what changes I made?
 - [ ] Did I get a code review?